shortword1/Calculator/README.md

 Commit your changes (git commit -m 'Add some AmazingFeature').
 Push to the branch (git push origin feature/AmazingFeature).
 Open a Pull Request.

-License

-Distributed under the MIT License.
-See LICENSE for more information.

-Acknowledgments

-WPF for providing the framework to build the UI.
-.NET Community for continuous support and resources.